 Step 3: Make an Offer & Close on Your Virtual Real Estate

-In the real world, closing on a piece of property might be the most arduous part of the process.
+In the real world, the closing process might be the most arduous part of purchasing a property.
 That’s not the case with digital real estate—at least for now.
-Once you’ve found a parcel you’re interested in purchasing, all you have to do is click on it and buy it.
+Once you’ve found a parcel you’re interested in purchasing, all you have to do is click on it and purchase.

-Appraisals aren’t a thing in the metaverse, again, at least not yet.
-However, there might be opportunities to negotiate on price.
-For example, Decentraland allows you to put in an offer, which can be accepted or rejected by the owner.
+Appraisals aren’t a thing in the metaverse, but there’s still opportunities to negotiate on price.
+Decentraland allows you to put in an offer, which can be accepted or rejected by the owner.
+OpenSea has an auction list, allowing users to place bids.
+The worth of the land isn’t decided by an appraiser, but rather the market.

 As long as your wallet is funded, parcel is selected, and the price is decided upon, you’re ready to purchase.
 The transaction is recorded on your wallet and generates an NFT title to the property which is exclusive to you.